Plan Your Visit

 Accessibility

 The elevators are next to the stairs in the center of the library.
 Elevators allow customers to access all floors of the library.
-Entrances in the underground parking level and above ground on Dunton Avenue include ground level elevator access.
+Entrances in the underground parking level and above ground on Dunton Ave. include ground level elevator access.

-A limited number of motorized scooters and rollator walkers are available on the main floor at the Dunton Avenue entrance and the lower-level underground parking entrance.
+A limited number of motorized scooters and rollator walkers are available on the main floor at the Dunton Ave. entrance and the lower-level underground parking entrance.
 Elevators and ramps serve all public areas within the building.
 Complimentary use of a walker or wheelchair is available free of charge to guests as availability permits.
 List of assistive devices offered by the library.

 The library is committed to providing a quality experience for all our guests.
 Please visit the library's Accessibility page for more specific information, including details about the library’s Sound Loop service in the Hendrickson Room and more information about devices that can be borrowed while you visit.
 For more information on services for guests who are deaf or hard of hearing and guests who are blind or have low vision visit the library's Accessibility page